KeenanShropshire/GradeEstimator/README.md

 # GradeEstimator
-simply feed in a .csv file
+simply feed in a .csv file following the layout of the supplied one and change the separating value (line 10).